 Colon and Rectal Cancer Program

-The Colon and Rectal cancer program of The Cancer Center at BIDMC offers diagnosis nad cutting edge treament options using a multidisciplinary approach that includes medical, surgical and radiation oncologists, pathologists, nurse practioners, nurses and social workers.
+The Colon and Rectal Cancer Program at The Cancer Center offers diagnosis and leading-edge treament options using a multidisciplinary approach that includes medical, surgical and radiation oncologists, pathologists, nurse practitioners, nurses and social workers.

-- a nus the canal, which sits below the rectum)
+- Anus, the canal that sits below the rectum

 - Small intestine (if you have Crohn's disease, you may be at risk for this rarer type of cancer, which is typically unusual in the population at large)